maricheklin/blockchain-wallet/README.md

 ## Dependencies

 - PHP must be installed on your operating system (any version, 5 or 7).
 Don't worry, you will *not* need to know any PHP.
-  Mac Installation: Need to have admin access: https://gist.github.com/karlhillx/791babda83495eab6fbf64f8a3270f86
+  Mac Installation: Need to have admin access:https://www.youtube.com/watch?v=SNRQSwlOKbs - MAC INSTRUCTINS

 - You will need to clone the [`hd-wallet-derive`](https://github.com/dan-da/hd-wallet-derive) tool.